Twisted nematic field effect: Description

 The twisted nematic effect is based on the precisely controlled realignment of liquid crystal molecules between different ordered molecular configurations under the action of an applied electric field.
 This is achieved with little power consumption and at low operating voltages.
 The underlying phenomenon of alignment of liquid crystal molecules in applied field is called Fréedericksz transition and was discovered by Russian physicist Vsevolod Frederiks in 1927.

+To display information with a twisted nematic liquid crystal, transparent electrodes are structured by photolithography to form a matrix or other pattern of electrodes, such as the seven-segment display used in low-information content applications like watches or calculators.
+Only one of the electrodes has to be patterned in this way, the other can remain continuous (common electrode).
+If more complex data or graphics information have to be displayed, a matrix arrangement of electrodes is used.
+Because of this, voltage-controlled addressing of dot-matrix displays, such as in LCD screens for computer monitors or flat television screens, is more complex than with segmented electrodes.
+For a matrix of limited resolution or for a slow-changing display on even a large matrix panel, a passive grid of electrodes is sufficient to implement passive matrix addressing, provided that there are independent electronic drivers for each row and column.
+A high-resolution matrix LCD with required fast response (e.g. for animated graphics and/or video) necessitates integration of additional non-linear electronic elements into each picture element (pixel) of the display (e.g., thin-film diodes, TFDs, or thin-film transistors, TFTs) in order to allow active matrix addressing of individual picture elements without crosstalk (unintended activation of non-addressed pixels).

-The illustrations to the right show both the OFF and the ON-state of a single picture element (pixel) of a twisted nematic light modulator liquid crystal display operating in the "normally white" mode, i.e., a mode in which light is transmitted when no electrical field is applied to the liquid crystal.
+The following illustrations show the OFF and ON states of a single pixel (which could instead be a segment of a character) of a twisted nematic light modulator liquid crystal display operating in the "normally white" mode, i.e., a mode in which light is transmitted when no electrical field is applied to the liquid crystal:

+OFF state (transparent)

-In the OFF state, i.e., when no electrical field is applied, a twisted configuration (aka helical structure or helix) of nematic liquid crystal molecules is formed between two glass plates, G in the figure, which are separated by several spacers and coated with transparent electrodes, E1 and E2.
-The electrodes themselves are coated with alignment layers (not shown) that precisely twist the liquid crystal by 90° when no external field is present (left diagram).
-If a light source with the proper polarization (about half) shines on the front of the LCD, the light will pass through the first polarizer, P2 and into the liquid crystal, where it is rotated by the helical structure.
-The light is then properly polarized to pass through the second polarizer, P1, set at 90° to the first.
-The light then passes through the back of the cell and the image, I, appears transparent.
+In the OFF state, i.e., when no electrical field is applied, the nematic liquid crystal molecules form a twisted configuration (aka helical structure or helix) between the two glass plates, G in the figure, which are separated by several spacers and coated with transparent electrodes, E1 and E2.
+The electrodes themselves are coated with alignment layers (not shown) that precisely twist the liquid crystal by 90° when no external field is present.
+Incoming light is first polarized by the first polarizer, P2.
+The helical configuration of the liquid crystal rotates the light's polarization by 90°, so the light will be properly polarized to pass through the second polarizer, P1, set at 90° to the first.
+Because the light passes through the cell, the pixel, I, appears transparent.

-In the ON state, i.e., when a field is applied between the two electrodes, the crystal re-aligns itself with the external field (right diagram).
-This "breaks" the careful twist in the crystal and fails to re-orient the polarized light passing through the crystal.
-In this case the light is blocked by the rear polarizer, P1, and the image, I, appears opaque.
-The amount of opacity can be controlled by varying the voltage.
-At voltages near the threshold, only some of the crystals will re-align, and the display will be partially transparent.
-As the voltage is increased, more of the crystals will re-align until it becomes completely "switched".
-A voltage of about 1 V is required to make the crystal align itself with the field, and no current passes through the crystal itself.
-Thus the electrical power required for that action is very low.